TaceoLabs/noir-hydra/README.md

     }
 ```

-We also compared our implementation with []().
+We also compared our implementation with the [MiMC-Sponge](https://github.com/seugu/Noir-MiMCsponge/tree/main) crate.
 We used the `MiMCSponge` function to create a key stream of size N. The results can be seen in the following table (cells represent the amount of constraints by `nargo info`):

 | #Field elements | Hydra | Hydra (only body) | gMiMC | MiMCSponge |
 | --------------- | ----- | ----------------- | ----- | ---------- |